USEPA/CMAQ/UTIL/nml/scripts/README.md

 **NOTE: Certain columns can be left blank, if desired, like in the above example.
 Also, please be sure to save your CSV file as either a GC, AE, NR or TR file as seen in Table 7-11.
 Refer to [Chapter 8](CMAQ_OGD_ch08_input_files.md) for more information.**

-An example of how to use CSV2NML to create a gas-phase species NAMELIST file is include below:
+An example of how to use CSV2NML to create a tracer species NAMELIST file is included below:

 ```
 cd $CMAQ_HOME/UTIL/nml/scripts
-./csv2nml.csh GC.CSV
+./csv2nml.csh TR.CSV
 ```

 There is also a script to convert an existing namelist file to a CSV

 ```
 cd $CMAQ_HOME/UTIL/nml/scripts
-./nml2csv.csh GC.nml
+./nml2csv.csh TR.nml
 ```